mitulashah/apim-openai-tf/README.md

 ## Deployment Steps

 1. Create a terraform.tfvars file in the repo directory and set your variables.
+You can leverage the [example](/assets/example.tfvars.txt) as a starting point.
 2. Run `az login` to ensure your Azure CLI is logged into your Azure account
 3. Run `terraform init` in your IDE's terminal to initialize the repo.
 4. Run `terraform plan --out plan.out`
 5. Run `terraform apply plan.out` to deploy the solution resources.

+_Note:_ You may need to run `terraform init -upgrade` depending on which version of the solution was initially deployed.
+This command ensures appropriate resource providers are installed.

+Some changes to the solution are breaking and will cause the solution to destroy existing instances and recreate them.
+Be sure to backup any existing work in your environment before running new versions of these Terraform scripts.

-## Additional Options
+## Future Enhancements
 - Implement private networking for backend using private endpoints for OpenAI